maksymilianMroz/tamagotchi/readme.md

 # This is my Tamagotchi-like game!

 **Hi.
-This is game which I did for my javascript practice - I know I could make this code cleaner, but in this very moment when I did this, I gave it 100% from myself.
+This is game which I did for my javascript practice - I know I could make this code cleaner, reduce duplication and correct some mistakes and omissions, but in this very moment when I did this, I gave it 100% from myself.
+I don't really plan to improve this project.
+I will probably write a new version from scratch, taking into account everything I have learned up to this point.

 ## Short guide